Sportsman Division: Justin Taylor is the defending champion as racing opens on Saturday at Bowman Gray Stadium

 The 72nd season of one of the oldest NASCAR-sanctioned series will open on Saturday at Bowman Gray Stadium.
-The popular series was cancelled last summer because of COVID-19 but this summer there will be 11 weeks of racing with points titles being decided in all four divisions.
-Today we take a look at the Sportsman Division.
+Eleven weeks of racing will determine points titles in four divisions.
+A preview of the Sportsman Division.

 Defending champion